 Ensuring product quality over time is one of the major challenges of all importers.
 But what makes for an effective quality assurance strategy in China?

 Boiled down to its simplest form, such a strategy contains 10 distinct components:

 Note: this QA strategy is not for every importer.
 It is appropriate for hands-on buyers that know the products they are buying and that must guarantee a certain quality level.
 The buyers of tens/hundreds of product categories cannot go that deep into each supplier relationship.

 I organized the QA strategy’s 10 components into 4 themes:

 Theme 1: qualification of new suppliers

 1. Background checks on suppliers

 Don’t let trading companies pretend that they own a factory.
 If you want to work directly with a manufacturer, run a background check on the companies that want to work with you.
-For example, on glo-bis.com, you can learn a lot of things (their assets, sales, profit…).
+For example, there are many companies that can perform a ‘supplier legal records check’ for you.